 CVM licenses digital copies of selected Fischinger, Belson and Bute films (and other artists' work) for museum exhibitions, under appropriate circumstances.
 For a list of museum exhibitions with films from our collections, please see our Screenings and Events page.

 CVM's archive includes an extensive collection of Hy Hirsh original photography and research materials.
 CVM's collections include holdings in numerous areas of Visual Music, including documentation (film, video, clippings, documents, photos, monographs) of early color organ experiments and 1960s light shows; extensive resources on Color Music, the history of avant-garde cinema in California, and the history of Visual Music.
 See below for more details.
 Some resources can also be found on our online Library.
 We're launching online exhibits featuring materials from the collection through a Patreon channel in Spring 2019, contact us for more information..

 CVM also collects work of selected Contemporary Artists, and has a collection of film/video/digital work and artwork for a range of Visual Music artists across many decades.

 Our unique collections are used by scholars, researchers, curators, authors and many others worldwide who travel to research at CVM.
 Scholars, students, and other researchers working on bona fide topics are invited to call or write to inquire about the materials.
-Our Los Angeles office and research library are open by appointment.
-Advance appointments are required, as much material is stored in offsite vaults.
+Our Los Angeles office and research library are currently not open to researchers, due to covid concerns.
 In certain cases photocopies of some unrestricted paper materials may be provided to off-site scholars and researchers.
 Please see the researcher guidelines below for more info on remote access to paper and film materials.
 Some selected materials may be studied on our Patreon channel.
 Please note, CVM does not rent or sell film prints to individuals.